Skip to content

 Temporary Repatriation Facility (TRF): The Full Guide

-The Temporary Repatriation Facility lets former remittance-basis users bring pre-6 April 2025 foreign income and gains to the UK at 12% to 15%.
+How the Temporary Repatriation Facility works in 2026/27: bring foreign income and gains from before 6 April 2025 to the UK at 12%, before it rises to 15%.

 Non-Doms & Inbound